Jewish insurgency in Mandatory Palestine: Partition and civil war

-Five and a half months of civil war in Palestine saw a decisive Jewish victory.
-Jewish forces, led by the Haganah, consolidated their hold on a strip of territory on the coastal plain of Palestine and the Jezreel and Jordan Valleys, and crushed the Palestinian Arab militas.
-Palestinian society collapsed.
+Afrer five and a half months of civil war in Palestine, Jewish forces, led by the Haganah, consolidated their hold on a strip of territory on the coastal plain of Palestine and the Jezreel and Jordan Valleys, crushed the Palestinian Arab militias, and Palestinian society effectively collapsed.

 Aftermath: British policy during the 1948 War

 As all the League of Nations mandates were to be taken over by the new United Nations, Britain had declared that it would leave Palestine by 1 August 1948, later setting the date for the termination of the mandate as 15 May; on 14 May 1948 the Zionist leadership announced the Israeli Declaration of Independence.
 Several hours later, at midnight on 15 May 1948, the British Mandate of Palestine officially expired and the State of Israel came into being.

 Hours after the end of the Mandate, contingents of the armies of four surrounding Arab states entered Palestine, setting off the 1948 Arab–Israeli War.
 As the war progressed, the Israeli forces gained an advantage due to a growing stream of arms and military equipment from Europe that had been clandestinely smuggled or were supplied by Czechoslovakia.
 In the following months, Israel began to expand the territory under its control.

 Throughout the 1948 war, 40 British officers served with the Jordanian Army (then known as the Arab Legion), and the Arab Legion's commander was a British General, John Bagot Glubb.

 On 28 May 1948, the United Nations Security Council debated Palestine.
 The British proposed that the entry of arms and men of military age into Palestine should be restricted.
 At the request of the United States, the ban was extended to the whole region.
 A French amendment allowed immigration so long as soldiers were not recruited from immigrants.

 The British had by this time released almost all inmates of the Cyprus internment camps, but continued to hold about 11,000 detainees, mainly military-age males, in the camps.
 Authorities in the British, as well as American occupation zones in Germany and Austria imposed restrictions on the emigration on males of military age to Israel during the war.

 In October 1948, Israel began a campaign to capture the Negev.
 In December 1948, Israeli troops made a twenty-mile incursion into Egyptian territory.
 Under the terms of the Anglo-Egyptian treaty the Egyptians could appeal for British help in the event of an Israeli invasion, however the Egyptians were concerned to avoid any such eventuality.
-During this period, the Royal Air Force began mounting almost daily reconnaissance missions over Israel and the Sinai, with RAF planes taking off from Egyptian airbases and sometimes flying alongside Egyptian warplanes.
+During this period, the Royal Air Force began mounting almost daily reconnaissance missions over Israel and the Sinai, with RAF planes taking off from Egyptian airbases and sometimes flying alongside EAF warplanes.
 On 20 November 1948, the Israeli Air Force shot down a British reconnaissance plane over Israel, killing two airmen.